 The autopsy lists the little girl's cause of death as cerebral edema, or brain swelling and possible suffocation.

-Joyner said in court, they don't believe that's what happened.
+Lewis' attorney said in court they don't believe that's what happened.

 "As it relates to the cause of death, we dispute that, and I think there's gonna be significant evidence to show otherwise," he said.